TV RIGHTS KICK OFF

 For both codes agencies say they actually do not get much of a discount, with many of the spots already locked down by sponsors of the broadcasts and codes before the season even kicks off.

-You would think supply being higher in AFL and de and high - with nrl - if supply lower and demand still high that nrl should be more expensive.
+You would think supply being higher in AFL and demand high - with nrl - if supply lower and demand still high that nrl should be more expensive.
 Suggests that demand for AFL gf must be quite higher than for nrl gf.

 Veni, vidi, vici